Nursing - BScN (McMaster)

 - No hats to be worn (exceptions related to the Human Rights Code)

 Please be reminded that the labs are a clinical setting and, as such, the requirement for proper hand washing/hygiene is in effect.

-Practice Application Specialists act as a resource in introducing users to the lab, maintaining the lab environment/supplies, and assisting students with practicing and evaluation of skills related to client care.
-The Practice Application Specialists are also available to students requiring remedial assistance.
+- The Interprofessional Resource Nurse act as a resource in introducing users to the lab, maintaining the lab environment/supplies, and assisting students with practicing and evaluation of skills related to client care

 WHILE EVERY EFFORT IS MADE TO MAINTAIN A LATEX-SAFE ENVIRONMENT IN THE CLINICAL LEARNING CENTRE, STUDENTS MUST BE AWARE THAT THE CENTRE AND CLINICAL PLACEMENT AREAS ARE NOT LATEX-FREE ENVIRONMENTS.